lmparppei/Beat/README.md

 ### Will There Be a Windows Version?

 Unfortunately not.
-Beat is written in Objective C and relies on native macOS APIs.
+Beat is written in Objective C and relies on native MacOS APIs.
 There are no good Fountain editors on Windows, and somebody should really write one!
 You might be able to use the Beat parser as starting point.

 ### Can I help?